Eczema

 How common is eczema?

 Eczema is a skin condition that affects 31.6 million people in the United States.
-Atopic dermatitis is the most common form of eczema; 16.5 million adults and 9.6 million children under the age of 18 have atopic dermatitis.
-Among children, 3.2 million have moderate-to-severe symptoms.
-Eczema often develops in early childhood, appearing within the first 6 months or within the first 5 years.
+Atopic dermatitis is the most common type of eczema.
+Approximately 16.5 million adults and 9.6 million children under the age of 18 have atopic dermatitis.
+And about 6.6 million people, including 3.2 million children, live with moderate-to-severe symptoms.

 What causes eczema?